 A Thread of Sky

 Not too far away from the Lover’s Cave is yet another rock-related attraction (be prepared for many more!)
 It’s pretty easy to miss as the cave opening blends well into the side of the road.
-At the end of the eerily long tunnel, you can climb through to find a large crack that breaks through to the light, and you found A Thread of Sky.
+At the end of the eerily long tunnel, you can climb through to find a large crack that breaks through to the light, and you find A Thread of Sky.

 Lanyu Weather Station

-At the peak of the incredibly steep slopes of the cross mountain road is the Lanyu Meteorological Weather Station.
+At the peak of the incredibly steep slopes of the cross-mountain road is the Lanyu Meteorological Weather Station.
 It comes with quite a surprising history!
 Built by Japanese occupiers, the station was caught in the crossfire of WWII and still wears bullet marks on the walls of the main building to this day!